Chymyst/chymyst-core/docs/chymyst02.md

 The code as written works but is not encapsulated - we are defining new molecules and new chemistry inline.
 There are two ways we could encapsulate this chemistry:

-- create a function that will return the `firstResult` injector, given the injectors `f` and `g`
+- create a function that will return the `firstResult` emitter, given the emitters `f` and `g`
 - create a “universal First Result molecule” that carries `f` and `g` as parts of its value and performs the required chemistry

 #### Refactoring as a function

-The idea is to create a function that will define the new chemistry in its _local scope_ and return the new molecule injector.
+The idea is to create a function that will define the new chemistry in its _local scope_ and return the new molecule emitter.
 To make things more interesting, let us introduce a type parameter `T` for the result value of the given blocking molecules `f` and `g`.
 The code should look like this: